Center for Social Justice Research, Teaching & Service

 Transcending Fronteras: Art, activism, and immigrant narratives across the Mexico-United States border

 Anti-immigrant rhetoric has made it increasingly challenging to transcend mental borders and approach undocumented immigrants with a humane lens.
-Following the Andretta fellowship’s principles of environmental stewardship and social justice, this research project explored how undocumented immigrants experience the art found in their communities as it relates to their journey crossing the border.
-The project showcases elements significant to LatinX culture in the United States by focusing on topics such as Mexican-American culture, immigrant labor, and the ChicanX movement.
+Following the Andretta fellowship’s principles of environmental stewardship and social justice, Clara’s research project explored how undocumented immigrants experience the art found in their communities as it relates to their journey crossing the border.
+The project showcased elements significant to LatinX culture in the United States by focusing on topics such as Mexican-American culture, immigrant labor, and the ChicanX movement.
 The research project report showcased immigrant narratives and art present in the barrios of Boyle Heights, East Los Angeles, and Oakland, California.
 The report provides a deeper understanding of immigrants’ journeys, identities, culture and art.

 2015

-Adam Barton (COL ’16)
+Adam Barton (C’16)

 The Promise of Full Education in Brazil: Community Conceptions of Mais Educação

 In 2007, the Brazilian government introduced an education policy designed to increase national educational achievement and attainment.
 Dubbed Mais Educação (“more education”), this program extended the academic day in select schools from the traditional four- or five-hour day to a seven-hour day consisting of before- and after-school extracurricular activities such as marching band, handball, and community gardening.
-Seven years had gone by since the rollout of Mais Educação began, and yet little research exists studying program implementation outside of its impact on standardized student achievement metrics.
+Seven years had gone by since the rollout of Mais Educação began, and yet little research existed studying program implementation outside of its impact on standardized student achievement metrics.
 The aim of Adam’s research was to understand the psycho-social dimensions of Mais Educação program implementation across various levels of school stakeholders — that is, how students, parents, teachers, and administrators conceived of the program’s value in light of their beliefs about the greater purpose and promise of education.
 Following a grounded ethnographic model of inquiry by immersing himself for six months in a rural public school in the southeastern city of Valinhos, Adam developed a theoretical framework regarding discursive values orientations in extended day programming: future orientation and present orientation.
 Through this paradigm, the present-oriented community valuing of Mais Educação was broadly found to diverge from the future-oriented community valuing of education, thus leading to a perceived lack of programmatic efficacy and uneven community buy-in.
 Ultimately, Adam’s research pointed to the need for increased community involvement in the educational planning process through explicit discussions of communal educational priorities.

 2014